juaneduardoflores/JEF-s-Wiki/Blog/More_About_This_Blog/More_About_This_Blog.md

 date_created: January 30th, 2021
 ---

-### Purpose
-At the moment this website is being hosted on GitHub Pages, so there is

-### The Goal
+### Workflow
-The goal is to be able to easily create and modify blog entries without worrying about writing any HTML code, just plain text in the markdown format.
-I achieve this by using a Makefile and python.
+The goal was to be able to easily create and modify blog entries without worrying about writing any HTML code.
+I have created a workflow that allows me to just write in the markdown format.
+I achieved this by using a Makefile and a python script.

 #### The Makefile
 ```make